dortegadelv/HaplotypeDFEStandingVariation/README.md

 The folder PlottingScripts/ includes the R scripts we used to create each figure from the paper.

-## Commands to reproduce the analysis associated to the main figures from our paper
+## Commands to reproduce the analysis associated to main figures from our paper

 Check README_ForwardSims.txt for instructions to run forward simulations with PReFerSim that lead to the results shown in figures 2, 4 and 8.